josephwan21/MAD25_T01_Team2/README.md

 ## 1. Introduction & Purpose
 The NPAL2 platform serves as a key digital interface for Ngee Ann Polytechnic students, providing access to academic resources, administrative services, and campus-related information.
 However, the existing NPAL2 mobile application and respective web platform are often fragmented and inconsistent, resulting in a disjointed user experience.
 Students must navigate multiple systems to perform basic tasks such as checking timetables, managing assignments, accessing campus facilities, or viewing announcements.

-Not to mention, the inconsistency in terms of functionality, especially when the database or the backend returns unknown/unfound issues.
+Not to mention, the inconsistency in functionality, especially apparent when the database or the backend has unknown/unfound issues that greatly affect the user experience overall.
 Furthermore, the current application interface is outdated and lacks modern usability features expected by today’s mobile users.

 ---